 What is Involved and What Does the Test Cost?

-Some examples we have been given include various baby formulas, swimming pool water, mouldy bark chips, specific hair products, work related chemicals (solvents, printer’s inks etc…), specific creams, specific animal hairs.
+Some examples of extras we have been asked to test include various baby formulas, swimming pool water, moldy bark chips, specific hair products, work related chemicals (solvents, printer’s inks etc…), specific creams, specific animal hairs.

 If you suspect something to be a problem, GET IT TESTED.